MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/wcf-lob-adapter-sdk/step-4-implement-the-metadata-browse-handler-for-the-echo-adapter.md

     }
     ```

-4. Continue adding the following logic to create a <xref:Microsoft.ServiceModel.Channels.MetadataRetrievalNode> object for Echo/OnReceiveEcho.
+4. Continue adding the following logic to create a `Microsoft.ServiceModel.Channels.MetadataRetrievalNode` object for Echo/OnReceiveEcho.

     ```csharp
     if( "EchoMainCategory".CompareTo(nodeId) == 0 )